Brewer

 As any brewer will attest to the cleaning requirements in a microbrewery are very extensive especially on the critical sanitary side which requires a lot of effort and time.
 Utilising a SURF eliminates all cleaning and sanitization requirements on the fermenter container.

 Regardless of the type of fermentation vessel used for commercial scale fermentation, the one process step which they all have in common is the requirement to thoroughly clean and sanitise the vessel between batches.
 A lot of effort and time goes into cleaning equipment after use, hence the old adage that a brewer is a glorified janitor.
 From a sanitary processing perspective the most critical equipment in a brewery is from the wort heat exchanger onwards.
 After the wort has been cooled it is susceptible to contamination so the equipment which it comes in contact with must be thoroughly cleaned and sanitized.
 Residual yeast, dried on fermentation foam (krausen) and fermented beer must be completely removed from the fermenter before the next batch of wort can be added to the vessel.
 All of this residual material is an ideal medium for bacterial growth which will readily contaminate the next batch of beer if not removed by means of cleaning.
 This cleaning is referred to as Clean In Place or CIP as the vessels are not disassembled and placed in a remote washer for cleaning but are cleaned as an integral unit in their production location.
 Additionally, the vessel must be sanitised with a suitable solution to minimise the starting bioburden (bacteria) load in the vessel before the next batch of cooled wort and yeast can be added.
-In addition to the requirement to use strong cleaning agents, the cleaning process is water and energy intensive.
-A cleaning regime is always more effective at elevated temperatures so this process is performed hot, typically >65C.

 A typical unitank cleaning regime typically includes: